Top of the page

 A main goal of caregiving is to help your loved one have the best quality of life possible.
 To learn what that means for your loved one, try asking questions like:

-Help and support however you can, based on your time and ability.
+Help and support in any way you can, based on your time and ability.
 If there are critical needs that you can't meet, talk about them with your loved one.
 Think about having more than one caregiver, or maybe a home health aide.

-The later years of life are an ideal time for a doctor and patient to share in medical decisions.
-Together, they can decide what to treat and how to treat it, based on the patient's health and preferences.
+The later years of life are an ideal time for the doctor and your loved one to share in medical decisions.
+Together, they can decide what to treat and how to treat it, based on your loved one's health and preferences.

-If you see a need, help your loved one think through such medical decision questions as:
+If you see a need, help your loved one think through medical decisions such as:

-When a loved one with diabetes isn't eating well, it's pretty easy to take on the role of "food police."
+When a loved one with diabetes isn't eating well, it's easy to take on the role of "food police."
 The problem is that no one likes to be told how to eat.
-If you are struggling with this caretaker challenge, try to shift your approach.
+If you are struggling with this challenge, try to shift your approach.
+Here's an example.

 Author: Healthwise StaffMedical Review: Kathleen Romito MD - Family MedicineAdam Husney MD - Family MedicineDavid C.W.
 Lau MD, PhD, FRCPC - Endocrinology